Boise State University Policy #2250

 Attendance – A student is considered to be in attendance: (1) upon registering for a course and (2) during the period during which they are working under a work-study program.

-Directory Information – A student’s name, local and permanent addresses, telephone listing, major field of study, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+Directory Information – A student’s name, local and permanent addresses, telephone listing, photograph, major field of study, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.

 Disclosure – Permitting access to or the release, transfer, or other communication of personally identifiable information contained in education records by any means, including oral, written, or electronic means, to any party except the party identified as the party that provided or created the record.